 "Feel free to set your makeup with powder at the beginning of the day, but in the hot months, leave the compact at home in lieu of blotting paper.
 They mop up sweat and shine but won’t compound more makeup, resulting in dreaded paste face.
 I personally love the Alcone Blotting Sheets ($9)," says Perkins.
 Even after a 14-hour day on set running around in winter clothes in the dead of summer, Perkins says these would help Detective Benson look "fresh and smoldering."

 "When starting your makeup, prime your lids with a great concealer.
-Not any concealer will do.
-Amazing Cosmetics Amazing Concealer ($42) is the best I have found to even out the lid and give shadow something to stick to so it will stay all day.
+Not just any concealer will do.
+Amazing Cosmetics Amazing Concealer ($28) is the best I have found to even out the lid and give shadow something to stick to so it will stay all day.
 I once did a test on Mariska [Hargitay] where I only primed one of her eyes.
 By lunch, I had to completely re-do the eye I left unprimed while the other was perfectly intact!"
 Some people may be inclined to replace concealer with an eyeshadow primer, but you can even do both if you really want your makeup to stick.

 To avoid needing to grab the shaving cream or the concealer (or whichever makeup remover you choose), go matte.
 Perkins says that whenever there would be a kiss-heavy scene, a matte red would be her color of choice.
 "Matte reds are by far the longest-lasting lip colors.
 For some reason, that red doesn't want to move.
 So even if you're afraid of the high-maintenance touching-up required for a bold lip, remember that reds actually tend to last much longer."